Understanding Astigmatism: Types, Symptoms, Causes, and Treatments

 • Eyestrain or headaches, especially after reading or using a computer for a long time

 It is important to note that the symptoms of astigmatism can be similar to those of other vision problems, such as nearsightedness, farsightedness, and functional vision issues.
 That's why it is essential to get regular eye exams to detect and treat astigmatism early, to prevent further vision problems.
-If you are experiencing any of these symptoms, please call us at (360) 491-2121 to schedule an eye exam.
+If you are experiencing any of these symptoms, you can reach out to your nearest Amplify EyeCare practice either via a call or in-person visit.
+Our team of eye care professionals is ready and equipped to provide you with the care you need.

 Diagnosing Astigmatism: What to Expect During Your Eye Exam